KSP-KOS/KOS/doc/source/bindings.rst

 using the "ON" and "OFF" and "TOGGLE" commands.
 Many of these are for action group flags.

-**NOTE ABOUT STOCK/AGE ACTION GROUP FLAGS:** If the boolean flag is for a tock or AGE action group, be aware that each time the user presses the action group keypress, it *toggles* the action group, so you might need to check for both
+**NOTE ABOUT STOCK/AGX ACTION GROUP FLAGS:** If the boolean flag is for a stock or AGX action group, be aware that each time the user presses the action group keypress, it *toggles* the action group, so you might need to check for both